brewHouses/tinyfs/README.md

 ## TODO
 - Split the file `tinyfs.c`
-- Add hard link support
+- Add . and .. when create a new directory